onlinecity/wp-gatewayapi/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Compatible with WordPress 5.4
+* New!
+Recipient groups can now default to unchecked when using short-code
+* Tweak: Minor updates to UI.

 = 1.6.2 =
 * Tweak: The frontend forms now use regular SMS instead of Display SMS for two-factor, as requested by multiple users.
 * Bugfix: When using tags, the list of tags sent to GatewayAPI could end in a situation, with the same tag-data repeated.